 Admin/Management/Facilities: Colette Lane

-(first term of office)Colette Lane.JPG
+(second term of office)Colette Lane.JPG

 Colette is a science teacher by background as well as having lived experience of mental health difficulties.
 Joining Surrey and Borders as a volunteer in 2012, and later as a member of staff, she has gained a reputation as a champion for recovery and has a history of using her ‘service user voice’ in service developments, demonstrating passion and role-modelling recovery in action.